joseasoler/tradergen/FEATURES.md

 * **Cannibal:** These traders must be truly desperate... or utterly insane.
 Present in combat and slaver orbital traders.

+* **Caveworld (with [Biomes!
+Caverns](https://rimworldgame.com/biotech/)):** Has items created from chitin, some cavern animals and cavern animal products, cooling salves, and harvestable products from caverns in stock.
+Present in bulk, exotic and slaver traders.

 * **Craftsmanship:** Adds apparel, furniture and art created from stone, metal or wood to the stock of the trader.
 Present in bulk and imperial orbital traders.